Fujio-Turner/sg-log-reader-demo/README.md

 Done - Per wsId :  2023-11-05 09:48:19.576021
 ```

-**NOTE sg_info.log that is large, 100MB and/or have alot of websocket information will take a long time to process.
+**NOTE:** a sg_info.log that is large , 100MB+ and/or more have a lot of unique WebSocket information will take a long time to process.

-After you get the above `Done - Per wsId: ...` data should be in your couchbase bucket now.
+After you get the above ```Done - Per wsId: ...``` data should be in your Couchbase bucket.

+####Dashboard

-To get to a dashboard to see stats you'll run a local python Flask Web Server via
+To get to a dashboard to see stats you'll run a local python Flask Web Server.
+Run the Command below to start the web server.

 ```console
 # python3 app.py